OasisDigital/angular-material-search-select/README.md

 Study the example code in the various `demo-N-*` for more about these methods.
 It shows several ways to provide such a data source.

-## How it works, and why

-To behave correctly, this component must accommodate the asynchronous nature of the lookup data.
-This turns out to be rather complex.

-We have found this problem comes up regularly on our projects, and have finally created a generic solution, reusable.
-It is not ultimately reusable though, because it is bound to Angular Material, which we use on many projects.

-This repository/project contains both the component itself, and screens that demonstrate its use.

 ## Also an example of how to publish a component

 In addition to being a useful component, we have been using this repository as an example of how to publish a Angular component to NPM.
 You can see these patterns in use here, and borrow them for other components:

-* Use ng-packagr.
-Outsource much of the complexity in bundling to that brilliant package.
-* Start with a Angular CLI project.
+* Start with an Angular CLI project.
 * Add a module inside, for the components to be packaged.
-* Make the overall application provide a demo, test environment, etc. for the components.
+* Make the overall application provide a demo, test environment, etc. for the components in the to-be-packaged module.
+* Use ng-packagr: outsource the complexity in bundling to that brilliant package.

 ## Who?